 The National logo is available for download on the POC website in the Members Only section.
 Please make sure you read the Logo Use Guidelines before using the logo and provide a copy of the guidelines to your printing professional if they will be preparing your marketing materials.

 We have many resources available to our members.
 Please see the “Downloads” page on the Members Only section.
+POC also offers a Business Template package for a $50 fee (plus GST/HST).
 Check back frequently because we are continually updating our resources.

 As POC is a virtual association, our website serves as the information source for both the public and for our membership.
 To help members and potential members find the information they are looking for easily and quickly, POC has produced a series of YouTube tutorials.
 These videos will aid in locating key information and links.